isomerpages/nlb-mobile-guide/get-started-with/5-eReads.md

         <p>Here are the steps:</p>
 <ol>
 	<li> Select book title</li>
-	<li> Launch your NLB Mobile App and tap the camera icon at the top-left corner</li>
+	<li> Launch your NLB Mobile app and tap the camera icon at the top left corner</li>
-<li>Scan the QR code displayed and borrow the eBook/Audiobook title</li>
+	<li>Scan the QR code displayed and borrow the eBook/audiobook title</li>
     </ol> <p>
-    If you would like to read or listen offline, please refer to our  <a href="/get-started-with/libby/">Libby</a> guide.
+    If you would like to read or listen offline, please refer to our  <a href="/get-started-with/libby/">Libby guide</a>.
     </p></div></div>